-Project work includes designing and validating shared, consistent, evidence-informed clinical practices; and configuring a powerful new clinical information system.
+Project work includes designing and validating shared, consistent, evidence-informed clinical practices; and configuring a powerful clinical information system.
 It also includes developing a comprehensive education program that will cater to the different learning needs of care providers, nurses, and ancillary and support staff across VCH, PHSA and PHC.

 What will change?